 Superlative Travel: Ampersand's Best-of-the-Best Travel Ideas

 Most people in the UK have about 25 days holiday leave annually which amounts to a maximum of 7% of the year to travel the world.
 With so many destinations to visit yet so little time to escape and spoil oneself, settling for second best shouldn’t be an option.
 We all work hard so we should treat ourselves to superlative holidays when we do take time off.
-Here we list the best of the best for different types of holidays.
+Here we list our top destinations and trip ideas for different types of holidays.

-FAMILY HOLIDAYS – Kids are hyperactive with sponge-like brains.
+Kids are hyperactive with sponge-like brains.
 They need either a constant stream of new and novel sights, sounds and experiences, or somewhere to run around to their heart’s content.
 Our travel tip for a family holiday, would be to stick to Asian countries and go on many of adventure tours to keep young children occupied.
 A visit to Thailand can provide both.
 Start with an immersive few days absorbing Bangkok’s blend of organised chaos and majestic historical sites (with the tranquil sanctuary of the Oriental to retreat to each evening) before heading north to meet with elephants in Chang Mai.
 End on the beach in Koh Samui where the sun, cocktails and immaculate sands will please parents while kids run riot at the Four Seasons.

-PARTIES – With the young elite of Tokyo’s 35 million inhabitants flocking to the city’s throbbing heart at weekends, the party never ceases.
-There are countless ways to kick off a night in Tokya whether it’s dinner served by androids at The Robot Restaurant in buzzing Shinjuku or smalls bites and endless beers and sake at a steamy little izakaya.
+With the young elite of Tokyo’s 35 million inhabitants flocking to the city’s throbbing heart at weekends, the party never ceases.
+There are countless ways to kick off a night in Tokyo whether it’s dinner served by androids at The Robot Restaurant in buzzing Shinjuku or strolling the night markets for smalls bites, endless beers and sake at a steamy little izakaya.
 Continue the night in the Park Hyatt’s peerlessly sophisticated ‘New York Bar’ (made famous by the film Lost In Translation) before settling into a private room at a karaoke bar and warbling the night away.
 Cities in Asia really do provide some of the best parties.

-ARCHITECTURE – There are very few places in the world that can rival the sheer abundance and density of historic architecture to be found around Siem Reap in Cambodia.
+There are very few places in the world that can rival the sheer abundance and density of historic architecture to be found around Siem Reap in Cambodia.
 The temple complexes spread through (and, in many cases, are swallowed by) ancient forests.
 With Angkor Wat at its centre, this vast temple complex ranks high on every traveller’s bucket list.
 Although being a top tourist destination in Asia, there's no other place quite like Angkor Wat to see a spectacular formation of Asian temples.
 After a sweaty day exploring the ruins, there is nowhere better to rest before the following day’s discoveries than Raffles Grand Hotel D'Angkor with its sumptuous colonial-style accommodation.

-LANDSCAPES – If you’re after a destination in Asia that has variety then China truly has it all: from the grasslands of the north to the jagged peaks of Tibet, and from the blistering dunes of the Taklamakan desert to the rustling bamboo forests of the interior.
+If you’re after a destination in Asia that has variety then China truly has it all: from the grasslands of the north to the jagged peaks of Tibet, and from the blistering dunes of the Taklamakan desert to the rustling bamboo forests of the interior.
 With the range of topography and longitude, visitors can experience four seasons in one trip.
 Craggy limestone karsts jut out of fertile farmland in the south east, camels wander the barren flats in the north west and yaks graze the boundless plains on the Tibetan plateau.

-ADVENTURE – Whether you’re a biker, a hiker, a climber of a rafter, Nepal is the world’s largest playground.
+Whether you’re a biker, a hiker, a climber of a rafter, Nepal is the world’s largest playground for adventure travel.
 Head for the mountains and push yourself into another world.
 Rugged, wild and welcoming, the Himalaya has it all: rushing, white water rivers, three-week trekking circuits, challenging mountain biking and the world’s highest mountain peaks.
 Besides an adventure sports proving ground, Nepal is also home to medieval towns and some of the friendlies people you are ever likely to meet.

-CULTURAL HISTORY – Mughals, Rajputs, Lodis, Portuguese, Dutch and English to name but a few.
+Mughals, Rajputs, Lodis, Portuguese, Dutch and English to name but a few.
 India has seen countless shifts in dynasty and rule over the centuries.
 This rich history of change and diversity is on display throughout the country with the intricate blend of peoples, religions, clothing, customs, cuisines and numerous UNESCO World Heritage sites.
-Soak up the royal Rajasthani splendour of the Blue City of Jodhpur, the Pink City of Jaipur and the lakeside city of Udaipur, get down to grassroots in the Himalaya with the Shakti Village Walk Experience, or marvel at the elegant colonial architecture at the heart of Kolkatta.
+Soak up the royal Rajasthani splendour on a road trip through the Blue City of Jodhpur, the Pink City of Jaipur and the lakeside city of Udaipur, get down to grassroots in the Himalaya with the Shakti Village Walk Experience, or marvel at the elegant colonial architecture at the heart of Kolkatta.

 For more travel inspiration or information please get in touch with the Ampersand team: